matplotlib/matplotlib/doc/devel/user_guide.rst

 Each section builds on the previous to expand the reader's conceptal understanding of the library so that the user can develop a mental model (schema) of how Matplotlib operates.
+For example, *make* introduces the concept of making figures, *customize* explains what the user can do with figures, and *develop* discusses how the Figure object works in the context of the other parts of the library.
 The goal is that understanding how the features, components, and architecture fit together empowers the user to piece together solutions from existing documentation.

+.. summary-end

 .. _content-user-guide-make: